-The Train the Trainer seminar took place prior to STIP Summer Schools; during this seminar all twelve courses were presented in summary by each responsible Institute within 20 minutes.
-The Train the Trainer seminar aims to disclose the syllabus that is going to be presented in detail during the duration of the STIP, to address potential issues that might have occurred from the implementation of the STIP, as well as to present advancements in the domain of intermodal terminals.
+During this Seminar all twelve courses were presented in summary by each responsible Institute within 20 minutes.
+The aim was to disclose the syllabus that was going to be presented in detail during the lifecycle of the STIP, to address potential issues that might have occurred from the implementation of the STIP, as well as to present advancements in the domain of intermodal terminals.
 The outcome is the dissemination of knowledge, the networking of the involved partners' personnel and the development of a clear ground for joint research activities and collaboration in the near future.
+The schedule of this Seminar is shown in Table 3.3.